Robert Greenwood Tarran: Biography

 Tarran was born in Kingston upon Hull in 1892, the eldest son of Arthur Tarran and Emily Peat Tarran.
 In 1911, he was working as a joiner, the same occupation as his father.
 In September 1914, he enlisted with the Northumbrian Field Ambulance Service, and served with the Royal Army Medical Corps through 1919.
 He served with the Home Expeditionary Forces and in France, was awarded the 1914–15 Star, the British War Medal and the Victory Medal.

 Tarran began his company, Tarran Industries, Ltd., in 1919 in a small loft for which he paid half a crown a week in rent.
 By 1937, he was employed more than 3,000 men.
-He worked extensively during the Second World War under contract to the Ministry of Defence, building hospitals, airfields, hospitals and barges.
+He worked extensively during the Second World War under contract to the War Department, building hospitals, airfields, hospitals and barges.
 In 1941, he had a government contract worth £3 million for fortifying parts of Britain's east coast against German invasion.
 In August of that year, he officially welcomed the King and Queen to Hull.

 Tarran Industries became known for prefabricated houses during the war, almost 20,000 of which were erected during the latter years of, and immediately after, the war under the Housing (Temporary Accommodation) Act 1944.
 His company eventually employed 10,000 people.

 Tarran held a number of patents.
 Before the success of his appeal he founded another business in Scotland but he still spent time in Hull, and died at home on 20 September 1955.